Tencent/soter/README.md

 ### Initialize

-You need to initialize only once in application's lifecircle.
-You can either do it in `Application`'s onCreate, or anywhere before you need to use TENCENT SOTER.
+You need to initialize only once in application's lifecycle.
+You can either do it in `Application`'s `onCreate()`, or anywhere before you need to use TENCENT SOTER.

 ```java
 InitializeParam param = new InitializeParam.InitializeParamBuilder()